Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Optimal Precoders

 \subsubsection{Identifiability of the AoD and AoA}

 A necessary condition for correctly estimating the AoD and/or AoA is that they are identifiable.
 Otherwise, even in the absence of noise, we may suffer from large estimation errors due to signal ambiguities.
-This may sound counterintuitive, since Problems~\ref{pro:problem:AODnAOA}--\ref{pro:problem:AOA} minimized the CRB on the AoD/AoA which is a tight lower-bound on the estimators variance.
-However, the caveat here is that the CRB is tight only when the estimation errors are small, or in plain words, the CRB only takes care of the errors in the vicinity of the true AoD and dismisses large errors due to signal ambiguities.
-By imposing an identifiability constraint, we can observe in Section~\ref{sec:simulation_estimators} that the SNR region over which the CRB is tight is enlarged.
 The AoA and AoD are identifiable provided that the received signals \eqref{eq:received_matrix} in absence of noise are different